-Gasoline, diesel fuel, kerosene, city gas, liquid petroleum gas Uses actual values.
-Steam, cold water Uses estimated values calculated based on area measurements.
-FY2019 Electricity For offices: uses actual values.
-For construction sites: uses actual values, and estimated values based on costs.
-Greenhouse gases Total emissions Water For offices: uses actual values, and estimated values based on number of people.
-For construction sites: uses actual values, and estimated values based on costs.
-Waste Uses actual values, and estimated values based on costs and number of people.
-Scope 1 e gas emissions for each item are calculated based on the "Accounting, Reporting and Publishing Greenhouse Gas Emissions Manual, Ver.
-4.6" under the system for mandatory accounting, reporting and disclosure of greenhouse gas emissions, based on Japan's Global Warming Law and "Basic Guidelines on Accounting for Greenhouse Gas Emissions Throughout the Supply Chain Ver.
-2.3," by The Government of Japan's Ministry of the Environment (MOE) and Ministry of Economy, Trade and Industry (METI).

-\\: Subject to third-party assurance.
+Greenhouse gas emissions for each item are calculated based on the "Accounting, Reporting and Publishing Greenhouse Gas Emissions Manual, Ver.
+4.7" under the system for mandatory accounting, reporting and disclosure of greenhouse gas emissions, based on Japan's Global Warming Law and "Basic Guidelines on Accounting for Greenhouse Gas Emissions Throughout the Supply Chain Ver.
+2.3," by The Government of Japan's Ministry of the Environment (MOE) and Ministry of Economy, Trade and Industry (METI). ★: Subject to third-party assurance.

-\Due to numbers being rounded up/down, total amounts appearing in graphs and tables may not correspond exactly to the actual totals of the figures show
+Due to numbers being rounded up/down, total amounts appearing in graphs and tables may not correspond exactly to the actual totals of the figures shown.